ESP32 Collection Station Architecture for IoT Sensor Networks

 How an ESP32-based collection station fits into an IoT system: sensor sampling, MQTT publishing, local buffering, sleep modes, OTA updates, and the boundary between device firmware and the edge gateway.

 A collection station is the device-side telemetry node in the Organic Gardener system.
 Its job is to sense the physical environment and publish readings to the gateway.
+In the larger IoT System Architecture, this is the device layer that feeds the OttO edge runtime.

 That job should stay small and explicit.
 The collection station should not own dashboard behavior, long-term storage, irrigation policy, or fleet-wide decisions.
 It should collect data, identify itself, publish readings, tolerate temporary network problems, and conserve power.